THE GRETNA LANDMARK PROJECT DEVELOPMENT

-Over the last three years the Gretna Landmark project has involved Scottish academics, cultural thinkers and the local community in a series of seminars and workshops led by Creative Director Charles Jencks.
+Over the last 5 years the Gretna Landmark project, now Star of Caledonia, has involved Scottish academics, cultural thinkers and the local community in a series of seminars and workshops led by Creative Director Charles Jencks.

 From this involvement emerged themes of the inventive energy of the Scottish people, the natural energy of Scotland’s dynamic landscape, innovation and ‘the river of identity running deep’.

 In 2011 a competition for a significant landmark project was announced by the Gretna Landmark Trust entitled “The Great Unknown”, left intentionally vague to encourage innovative and limitless thinking amongst the design contenders.

 Three shortlisted designers and artists worked in collaboration which Charles Jencks to develop proposals for the Gretna Landmark.
 In July 2011 Cecil Balmonds proposal, Star of Caledonia was selected as winner.